 Frequently Asked Questions (FAQs)

 It depends on your scholarship type.
-If you’re applying for a research-funded master’s or PhD scholarship, the “Research Interests” section is crucial and should include specific and well-defined topics to demonstrate your academic focus.
+If you are applying for a research-funded master’s or PhD scholarship, the “Research Interests” section is crucial and should include specific and well-defined topics to demonstrate your academic focus.
 For course-based degrees or non-research scholarships, you can omit this section or rename it “Fields of Interest” and keep it broader.

-How long should my CV be for scholarship applications?
+How long should my scholarship CV be?

 Ideally, your CV should be two pages long.
 However, if you have extensive experience, including publications, awards, or teaching roles, extending it to three pages is acceptable.
 The key is to be concise but informative, presenting the most relevant and impressive aspects of your academic profile.